marcelotduarte/cx_Freeze/doc/src/setup_script.rst

     ``manifest`` and ``uac_admin`` options.

 .. versionchanged:: 6.5
-    Arguments are all snake_case (camelCase are still valid up to 7.0)
+    Arguments are all snake_case (camelCase removed in 6.15).

 .. note::